evgdim/clean-code/index.md

 2. In the scope of a rlatevly big chnage
 3. Before the testing has started

+# Docs

+`README.md` or even a folder full of readmes

+* Branching strategy (Git Flow / Trunk based development)
+* How to setup a development environmnt
+   * Databse instalation (scripts should be available in the source control)
+   * Mocks of 3th party systems
+* How to deploy to the different environments
+   * Urls, accounts used, etc
+* Tricky parts of the application
+* Conventions used in the project
+   * `Databse table names should be in plural`
+   * `Rest endpoints should be in plural and represent a resource`
+   * `The database scripts should be placed in folder <project root>/databse`

 [Names >](#names)
 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

 # Names

 ## Scope